LayneH/self-adaptive-training/README.md

   - `sat-es`: initial epochs of our approach
   - `sat-alpha`: the momentum term $\alpha$ of our approach

-#### Evaluation script
+#### Robust evaluation script
-Evaluate robust WRN-34-10 models on CIFAR10 by PGD-20 attack:
+Evaluate robust WRN-34-10 models on CIFAR10 under PGD-20 attack:
 ```bash
   $ python pgd_attack.py --model-dir "/path/to/checkpoints"
 ```
-This command evaluate 71-st to 100-th checkpoints in the specified path.
+This command evaluates 71-st to 100-th checkpoints in the specified path.

 #### Results
 <p align="center">